Maximum of 6 players and a minimum of 2 females (one of which must be from the team’s roster) on each team at the start of the game.

-Attempted catches: If a player attempts to catch a live ball thrown by the opposing team, but drops it or allows it to touch any surface or object, other than himself, before gaining full control, he is out.
+Attempted catches: If a player attempts to catch a live ball thrown by the opposing team, but drops it or allows it to touch any surface or object, other than themselves, before gaining full control, the player is out.

 If while trying to complete the catch, the player becomes out, the catch is void.

 Catches after blocks: It is considered a catch if an opponent’s ball hits a blocking ball and is then caught by the blocker.
-The blocker, however, must have the blocking ball in possession when making the catch; otherwise he is out (See “Technical” #6, #7)
+The blocker, however, must have the blocking ball in possession when making the catch; otherwise the player is out (See “Technical” #6, #7)

 If a ball deflects off a player’s body, only that player can make a legal catch afterwards.
-The ball is dead if another player touches it, or if it hits a surface or object before it is caught (See “Block” #2)
+The ball is dead, and the initial player is out, if another player touches it, or if it hits a surface or object before it is caught (See “Block” #2)

 In order to make a successful catch, a player must maintain possession of all balls held at the time of initial contact.

-A double catch (and the odd triple catch) is legal if the balls have not clearly contacted each other before they are caught; otherwise the balls would become dead.
+A double catch (and the rare triple catch) is legal if the balls have not clearly contacted each other before they are caught; otherwise the balls would become dead.

 In the case where a catch is made and no player walks off (e.g. the player didn’t see his ball get caught):

 If the catch is observed by referees but the thrower cannot be determined, the referees should pause the game and request for one of the throwers to come off of the court.
 Referees can assist by indicating the side that the ball might have come from.
 If no thrower is volunteered by the throwing team, referees must come to a decision using all available on-court information.